 In some cases, your ESP may already have a few simplified templates ready for you to use.
-These simple HTML emails work great for a quick check-in or if you’re looking for feedback from your subscribers.
+These text only emails work great for a quick check-in or if you’re looking for feedback from your subscribers.

-Depending on your ESP, HTML emails will also give you the ability to add dynamic content to your emails, which arguably adds even more personalization than a plain text email.
+Depending on your ESP, HTML-based emails will also give you the ability to add dynamic content to your emails, which arguably adds even more personalization than a plain text email.

 Are Plain Text Emails Right for Me?

 We’ve said it many times before, and we’ll continue saying it as long as we can: It’s important to test your emails and track engagement to see what works best for your subscribers.
-What may work for one email may not work for another; as you probably know, much of email marketing is about trial-and-error.
+When you’re considering HTML vs. plain text emails, remember that what works for one email may not work for another; as you probably know, much of email marketing is about trial-and-error.

-In fact, HubSpot did an experiment where they compared simple, text-only emails to HTML-rich emails and they found more subscribers engaging with the plain version of the email.
+In fact, HubSpot did an experiment where they compared rich text vs. plain text emails and they found more subscribers engaging with the plain text version of the email.

-It May Be a Simple Email, But it Doesn’t Mean You Should Skip Testing
+It May Be a Simple Text Email, but it Doesn’t Mean You Should Skip Testing

 Whether you have a plain text email or an HTML-rich masterpiece, it is crucial to test your email every time.
 Small HTML code and design changes can look completely different from one client to another.
 Email on Acid will save you time and help you send better email campaigns by letting you preview your email on more than 70 email clients and devices.